| |

 Roanoke College launched Explore@RC, a startup dual enrollment lab school built to expand college access for high school students through face-to-face, hybrid, online, experiential, and community-engaged learning.
 This session will share what we built, how we built it, and what we learned while standing up a new cross-sector model inside a small liberal arts college.

 Presenters will walk through the implementation of decisions required to align college coursework with high school graduation requirements, student support needs, faculty readiness, scheduling realities, and state compliance expectations.
 We will be transparent about the challenges, trade-offs, and difficult decisions involved in building a program across multiple learning modalities while working between K-12 and higher education systems.
+This session is designed for institutions in the early stages of launching dual enrollment, lab school, or other credential innovation efforts and will offer practical lessons for those building systems while also serving students.

 Building Stackable Micro-Credential Pathways Through Systems Design